xiewei-wayne/FFmpeg.framework/README.md

 iOS FFmpeg wrapper for ffmpeg v1.0

-1) About dolby technologies
+1) Dolby technologies needs license, DO NOT use dolby tech in your iOS app if you do not have a dolby license.

-If you want to submit your app without a dolby license, please remove the following tech from your ffmpeg lib.
+Remove the following tech from your ffmpeg v1.0 libs:
 - Dolby Digital (AC3)
 - Dolby Digital Plus (E-AC3)
 - Dolby TrueHD (MLP)

 2) You can compile your own ffmpeg lib, and replace the FFmpeg.framework from ffsdk.com The FFmpeg.framework is just an wrapper of ffmpeg libs: